Mixed Doubles (play)

 Mixed Doubles: An Entertainment on Marriage (London: Methuen, 1970) is a programme consisting of a series of eight short plays or revue sketches, each with two characters, composed by various English playwrights.
 It was first performed on 6 February 1969 in the Hampstead Theatre Club with the title, We Who Are About To....
 The programme was then presented as Mixed Doubles: An Entertainment on Marriage at the Comedy Theatre, London, on 9 April 1969.

 The eight dramatic sketches, each portraying marriage at a different stage of life, are linked together by a series of anti-authoritarian monologues written by George Melly.
-Taken together, the programme presents an acidly humorous image of marriage from the moment of blessing until the silver wedding anniversary.
-In the course of the programme, many people appear on stage in various professional capacities.
+Taken together, the programme presents an acidly humorous image of marriage from the moment of blessing to the silver wedding anniversary.
+In the course of the programme, many people appear on stage in various professional roles.
 The characters in Mixed Doubles appear to be plagued by everyday trivialities, their pasts, their jobs, and their marital problems.